Residential Maintenance Program

 - Inspect evaporator coil, drain pan, condensate drain lines and flush with water, if accessible.

-- Inspect for gas leaks from shut off to furnace (gas furnaces).
+- Inspect for gas leaks from shut off to the furnace (gas furnaces).

 - Inspect heat exchanger or heating elements, when accessible.

-- Inspect control box, associated controls, wiring and connections.
+- Inspect the control box, associated controls, wiring, and connections.

-- Inspect conditioned airflow system (ductwork)—check for leaks.
+- Inspect the conditioned airflow system (ductwork), check for leaks.